 In step 8, you create a simple PowerShell function that uses docker.exe to get and return the container images.
 This function returns the container imager details as rich objects, not simple strings.
 If you are doing a lot of work with docker.exe, consider writing wrapper functions like this to simplify scripting.

 In step 10, you download a container whose built-in base OS is a different version from the OS running on the container host (CH1).
 In step 11, you run it and see an error.
 You should expect this error.
 You have two alternatives.
 The first is to use a more up-to-date container image that matches yours.
 The other alternative is to use Hyper-V isolation, which works fine, as you see in step 12.

+In step 13, you could have used the Measure-Command to measdure how long it took Windows to load and execute the container.

 Using Hyper-V isolation has a performance implication that involves the overhead of Hyper-V. But when you use Hyper-V for containers, you can experience a startup performance hit.
 But once the container is up and running, the hit is not usually significant.
 Also, using virtualization can provide added security, which may be appropriate, particularly in a shared-hosting environment.